Prospero86/DebianNewbieScript/README.md

 # DebianNewbieScript
-This is a script designed for the users of 4Chan's daily Friendly Linux Thread (<a href="https://boards.4chan.org/g/flt">https://boards.4chan.org/g/flt</a>)
-This script is designed to rice a new Debian install, add some privacy features, remove all desktop enviorments, and add a light-weight one called LXDE.
+This is a script designed for the users of 4Chan's daily Friendly Linux Thread (https://boards.4chan.org/g/flt) This script is designed to rice a new Debian install, add some privacy features, remove all desktop enviorments, and add a light-weight one called LXDE.
 LXDE looks like the classic Windows' interface, so it is better for newbies who are most likley switching to GNU/Linux from Windows.